DibboBhai/Robo_Soccer/README.md

 - enA (5 pin) and enB(9 pin) are connected to ENA and ENB pins of motor driver repectively.
 - a,b,c, and d are for IN1, IN2, IN3 and IN4 pins respectively.
 - But while initilizing we do it separate for the left motor and separate for the right motor.
+- The we set variable for the maximum and the minimum value of the input given by the transmitter by ch2_high and ch3_high and ch2_low and ch3_low respectively.
+- After that we assign polynomail value of output variable by ch2_poly and ch3_poly.
+- At the end we assign values for the original value of input given by trasmitter by original_ch2 and original_ch3

 **<ins>Setup</ins>**
  - In the setup we start with telling which pins will give input and which will give input according to left and right motor.